AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/vntc/utilities/c-ir-vignette-converter-vntc/r-ir-common-options.md

 <table id="simpletable_3BFC3737C891411D84405CEEF6B19542">
  <tr class="strow">
   <td class="stentry"> <p> <span class="codeph"> -destpath <span class="varname"> string </span> </span> </p> </td>
   <td class="stentry"> <p>Folder in which output files are to be placed (including the log file, if <span class="codeph"> -log </span> is specified).
 May be an absolute path or relative to the current working directory.
-The folder hierarchy will be created if it does not exist.
+The folder hierarchy is created if it does not exist.
 Does not apply to the file specified with <span class="codeph"> -log </span>.
 If not specified, output files are written to the folder in which <span class="varname"> sourceFile </span> is located.
 If <span class="varname"> destFile </span> is specified, it will always be written to that location, and <span class="codeph"> -destpath </span> only applies to the secondary output files. </p> </td>
  </tr>
  <tr class="strow">
   <td class="stentry"> <p> <span class="codeph"> -image </span> </p> </td>